-Here is a look back at the many nods Rey Mysterio has made to pop culture icons throughout the years.
-From Daredevil to Gene Simmons, The Flash to The Terminator, which one is your favorite?
+From Daredevil to Gene Simmons, The Flash to The Terminator, here is a look back at many nods Rey Mysterio has made to pop culture icons over the years!

 The Many Looks of Rey Mysterio

-Rey Mysterio has had an image faithful to Lucha Libre tradition, while at the same time original and iconic in the wrestling world.
+Rey Mysterio has had an image faithful to Lucha Libre tradition while at the same time being original and iconic in the wrestling world.
 Rey’s marketable look, as well as his in-ring abilities, have proven very profitable for himself and every company he has ever worked for.

 Although he took his namesake from his uncle, the original Rey Misterio, his classic look can be credited to a costume designer Rey met in Japan back in the mid-90s.